Georgekemk/Educopter/Future Research/README.md

 - visual navigation experiments
 - onboard autonomy research

-Because ArduPilot already supports MAVLink-based payload interaction, these additions can be implemented without significant architectural changes.
+Because ArduPilot already supports MAVLink-based interaction, these additions can be implemented directly without significant architectural changes and without the need for a companion computer.

 ## Real-time ESP32-based autopilot variants